pingcap/docs-cn/br/br-pitr-guide.md

 ### Start log backup

+> **Note:**
+>
+> - The following examples assume that Amazon S3 access keys and secret keys are used to authorize permissions.
+If IAM roles are used to authorize permissions, you need to set `--send-credentials-to-tikv` to `false`.
+> - If other storage systems or authorization methods are used to authorize permissions, adjust the parameter settings according to [Backup Storages](/br/backup-and-restore-storages.md).

 To start a log backup, run `br log start`.
 A cluster can only run one log backup task each time.

 ```shell